MACE-OFF: Transferable Short Range Machine Learning Force Fields for Organic Molecules: Methods

 Next, for each atom, the features of its neighbours are combined with the interatomic displacement vectors, $\bm r_{ij}$, to form the one-particle basis $\phi_{ij,k \eta_{1} l_{3}m_{3}}^{(t)}$.
 The radial distance is used as an input into a learnable radial function $R(r_{ij})$ with several outputs that correspond to the different ways in which the displacement vector and the node features can be combined while preserving equivariance~\cite{wigner2012group}:

 where $Y_l^m$ are the spherical harmonics, and $C_{\eta_1,l_1m_1l_2m_2}^{l_3m_3}$ denotes the Clebsch-Gordan coefficients.
-There are multiple ways of constructing an equivariant combination with a given symmetry $(l_3,m_3)$, and these multiplicities are enumerated by the path index $\eta_1$~\cite{dusson2022atomic, batatia2022mace}.
+There are multiple ways of constructing an equivariant combination with a given symmetry $(l_3,m_3)$, and these multiplicities are enumerated by the index $\eta_1$~\cite{dusson2022atomic}.

-The one-particle basis $\phi$ is summed over the neighborhood and expanded in a linear combination of $k$ channels with learnable weights to form the permutation invariant atomic basis $A_i$:
+The one-particle basis $\phi$ is summed over the neighborhood and the $k$ channels are mixed together with learnable weights to form the permutation invariant atomic basis $A_i$:

-Higher-order (many-body) symmetric features are created on each atom by taking products of the atomic basis, $A$, with itself $\nu$ times, resulting in the ``product basis''.
-The product basis is then contracted with the generalised Clebsch-Gordan coefficients $\mathcal{C}^{LM}_{\eta_{\nu} \bm l \bm m}$ to obtain the equivariant higher-order basis, $\bm B_i$~\cite{dusson2022atomic, batatia2022mace}.
-The maximum body-order is controlled by the parameter $\nu$ and is fixed at 3 (corresponding to 4-body terms, which includes the central atom) for all MACE-OFF23 models:
+Higher-order (many-body) symmetric features are created on each atom $i$ by taking tensor products of the atomic basis, $A_i$, with itself $\nu$ times, resulting in the ``product basis''.
+The product basis is then contracted with the generalized Clebsch-Gordan coefficients, $\mathcal{C}^{LM}_{\eta_{\nu} \bm l \bm m}$, to obtain the equivariant many-body basis, $\bm B_i$~\cite{dusson2022atomic},

-where bold $\bm l \bm m$ denostes the $\nu$-tuple of $l$ and $m$ values and similarly to Equation~\eqref{eq:phi-basis-t}, $\eta_{\nu}$ enumerates the number of possible couplings to create the features with equivariance $LM$.
+where bold $\bm l \bm m$ denotes the $\nu$-tuple of $l$ and $m$ values and similarly to Eq.~\eqref{eq:phi-basis-t}, $\eta_{\nu}$ enumerates the number of possible couplings to create the features with equivariance $LM$.
+The maximum body-order is controlled by the parameter $\nu$ and is fixed at 3 (corresponding to 4-body terms, which includes the central atom) for all MACE-OFF models in this work.

 Finally, a ``message'' $m_{i}$ is created on each atom as a learnable linear combination of the equivariant many-body features: